robertcorponoi/musk-ox/readme.md

 ox.on('load-complete', () => {

-	// You can start using assets here. const star = ox.get.image('star');
+	// You can start using assets here. const star = ox.fetch.image('star');

 	document.body.appendChild(star);

 });
 ```

-Retrieving assets from the cache is made possible through the `get` methods.
+Retrieving assets from the cache is made possible through the `fetch` methods.
 By using the method that corresponds to the asset type and
 the asset key, you can easily retrieve any saved asset.

 ### **image**